matrix-org/matrix-spec-proposals/proposals/4211-webxdc.md

 Once a user starts, a client can show the event(alongside `content.name`, and `content.icon`/`content.icon_mime`) as an invitation to enter the WebXDC context.

-If so, it MUST set `window.webxdc.selfAddr` and `window.webxdc.selfName` to the user's MXID and name in the room(or the global name stored in the profile API if unavailable, otherwise fallback to the MXID), respectively.
+If the client is in the context, it MUST set `window.webxdc.selfAddr` and `window.webxdc.selfName` to the user's MXID and name in the room(or the global name stored in the profile API if unavailable, otherwise fallback to the MXID), respectively.

 Whenever a client calls the JavaScript `window.webxdc.sendUpdate(update, desc)` function, it MUST send a `m.room.message` with a relation to the original event